StefanCristian/calamares.github.io/about.md

 ## What is Calamares made of
 {: .offset}

-Calamares is mostly written in C++17, with Qt (5 or 6) as general purpose library and UI toolkit.
+Calamares is mostly written in C++17, with Qt (6, but the code is still Qt5-compatible) as general purpose library and UI toolkit.

 Calamares is modular by design, and Python 3 was chosen as the main scripting language.
-The Python 3 interface is implemented with Boost.Python, and all Calamares configuration is done in YAML.
+The Python 3 interface is implemented with pybind11 (Boost.Python is available as an alternative), and all Calamares configuration is done in YAML.

 For a complete list of dependencies, see